microsoft/msticpy/docs/source/TIProviders.rst

 environment variable ``MSTICPYCONFIG``.

 If you need to create a config file, use the content shown below.
+The ``Provider`` key must correspond to an available Python class.
+The names of the built-in provider classes are shown in the ``ti_lookup.available_providers`` property.

-Delete any provider entries that you do not want to use and add the missing parameters for your providers.
+Delete any provider entries from the example below that you do not want to use and add the missing parameters for your providers.
 Save the file as ``msticpyconfig.yaml``.

 .. note:: If you have your Azure Sentinel workspace and tenant IDs configured